ReidMcLain/Color-Matching-Game/README.md

-Hello, my name is Reid McLain and this is my first ever game I've created!
+Hello, my name is Reid McLain and this is my first ever game I've created without instructions or a guide!
-The goal of the game is to click the boxes and match the colors and if you do, you win!
+The goal of the game is to click the boxes and match the colors and if you do, you win and progress onto the next level!